-PYP assemblies are hosted in the Auditorium or Virtually during the week with dates and times posted on the iSams Academy calendar.
-These Academy gatherings allow us to celebrate IB and GEMS Core Values, promote Academy spirit, and celebrate the academic accomplishments of our students.
+PYP Assemblies are hosted in the Auditorium on Fridays with dates and times posted on the iSams Academy calendar.
+These Academy gatherings allow us to celebrate the International Baccalaureate and GEMS Core Values, promote Academy spirit, and celebrate the academic accomplishments of our students.
 Our students also develop confidence and stage presence in addition to learning acceptable audience skills.
-Whilst parents are always encouraged to attend assemblies (dependant on guidelines) and participate where possible, space can be limited in the Auditorium.
+Parents are always encouraged to attend assemblies and participate where possible.

-Every other week, parent coffee mornings offer opportunities to departments/divisions and special guest experts to provide information sessions or workshops on a wide range of topics connected to the Academy and student learning.
+Each week, Parent Coffee Mornings offer opportunities to departments/divisions and special guest experts to provide information sessions or workshops on a wide range of topics connected to the Academy and student learning.
+Information is shared through Newsletter, Email or our Social Media channels.